pontusahlqvist/NeuralNetwork/README.md

 # NeuralNetwork
 This is my own implementation of a simple feed forward neural network.
 The network is organized into layers where each layer consists of a set of neurons that can be of varying types.
 To facilitate this, I have created an abstract base class, Neuron, from which various types inherit.
 I have created Sigmoidal, Tanh, Linear, and Exponential neurons.
 I have also implemented backpropagation to allow for the calculation of derivatives and also training.
 In order to illustrate all of this, I have included the well-known XOR problem where a non-linear decision boundary has to be learned.

+Note that this is a system that can be easily configured to use various architectures.
+The NeuralNetwork class takes as one of its parameters a std::vector of std::string where each string represents the neurons to be used in one particular layer.
+As an example the string "sslte" corresponds to a layer with five neurons, the first two of which are sigmoidal ("s"), followed by a linear ("l"), tanh ("t"), and finally an exponential ("e").
+To create a network with three layers of sigmoidal units with 5,3,2 units per layer, the last of which is an output layer you would push the following three std::strings to the vector: "sssss","sss","ss".
+Note that at this time all the layers are fully connected.
+I may allow for other architectures in the future.

 It’s written in C++ but I intend on adding a python wrapper which can read a config file where various options can be set (type of hill climbing method, the exact configuration of the various layers, etc.)